 Almonds: Growing Up Sustainable

-Explore these categories to learn more about the Almond Board’s legacy of research investment and continued commitment to innovation at AlmondSustainability.org.In addition to providing a safe and stable supply of almonds, California’s community of more than 6,800 almond growers is committed to using sustainable agricultural practices that are economically viable and based upon scientific research, common sense and a respect for the environment, neighbors and employees.
+Explore these categories to learn more about the Almond Board’s legacy of research investment and continued commitment to innovation at AlmondSustainability.org.In addition to providing a safe and stable supply of almonds, California’s community of more than 6,800 almond farmers is committed to using sustainable agricultural practices that are economically viable and based upon scientific research, common sense and a respect for the environment, neighbors and employees.
 The result is a plentiful, nutritious, and safe food product.1

-When it comes to following sustainable agricultural practices, California Almond growers and handlers together have been progressive and are continuously challenging themselves to do more.
-The California Almond Sustainability Program (CASP) was established in 2009 in part to better understand the ongoing sustainability practices of growers related to water, air quality, energy and land (nutrient management, pest management and bee health) and to provide continuing education on these topics.
-Furthermore, recently published Life Cycle Assessment (LCA) research demonstrated that almond trees accumulate and store significant amounts of carbon during their 25-year life cycles, and that with expansion of certain practices, the almond industry could become carbon neutral or even carbon negative.
+When it comes to following sustainable agricultural practices, California Almond farmers and processors are progressive and continuously challenging themselves to do more.
+The California Almond Sustainability Program was established in 2009 in part to better understand the ongoing sustainability improvements of farmers across all production practices and to provide continuing education on these topics.

 All food takes water to grow and produce.
-So efficient water use and irrigation management have always been high priorities for California’s almond growers.
-In fact, innovative farming and production developments over the past two decades have helped almond growers reduce the amount of water they use per pound of almonds grown by 33%.2
+So efficient water use and irrigation management have always been high priorities for California’s almond farmers.
+In fact, innovative farming and production developments over the past two decades have reduced the amount of water needed to grow a pound of almonds by 33%.2

 How have they done it?
 Research shows that:

-- More than 70% of almond orchards report using water-saving micro-irrigation systems, far above the average reported for California irrigation methods.3,4
+- More than 70% of almond orchards report using water-saving microirrigation systems, far above the 42% average reported for California irrigation methods statewide.3,4

-- More than 80% of growers report using demand-based irrigation in their orchards, which means they review weather, soil moisture and the trees’ needs to determine irrigation strategies, rather than watering on a predetermined schedule.3
+- More than 80% of farmers report using demand-based irrigation in their orchards, which means they review a combination of weather, soil moisture, and the trees’ needs to determine irrigation strategies, rather than watering on a predetermined schedule.3